 Skin is made up of three layers: epidermis, dermis, and subcutaneous fat.
 The surface and the part you can see when you look at your skin is called the epidermis.
 The cells that make up the epidermis include squamous cells, basal cells, melanocytes, Merkel cells, and cells of the immune system.

 The dermis is directly below the epidermis.
 The dermis is separated from the epidermis by a thin layer of tissue called the basement membrane.
 The dermis contains blood vessels and nerves.
 Below the dermis is a layer of fat called subcutaneous adipose tissue.

 Many different types of cells are normally found in the dermis including fibroblasts and histiocytes.
-Fibroblasts produce the collagen and other substances that make the dermis strong.
-Histiocytes are a type of immune cell that protect the body from any infections or toxins that enter through the skin.
+Fibroblasts produce collagen and other substances that make the dermis strong.
+Histiocytes are a type of immune cell that protects the body from any infections or toxins that enter through the skin.

-There are different kinds of dermatofibromas based on how the tumour looks under the microscope.
-Pathologists call these tumours variants and like classic dermatofibromas, they are all non-cancerous (benign).
+There are different types of dermatofibromas based on how the tumour looks under the microscope.
+Pathologists call these tumours variants and like classic dermatofibromas, they are all non-cancerous.

 Common variants of dermatofibroma include:

 The diagnosis of dermatofibroma is usually made after the entire tumour has been surgically removed and sent to a pathologist for microscope examination.
 Sometimes, your doctor will remove a small piece of the tumour in a procedure called a biopsy before removing the entire tumour.